ITfoxtec/FoxIDs/docs/samples.md

 ### BlazorServerOidcSample

-Blazor server sample application showing user login and logout with OpenID Connect (OIDC) using authorization code flow as a service provider.
+Blazor server sample ([code link](https://github.com/ITfoxtec/FoxIDs.Samples/tree/master/src/BlazorServerOidcSample)) application showing user login and logout with OpenID Connect (OIDC) using authorization code flow as a service provider.

 Show how to call the [API1 sample](#aspnetcoreapi1sample) secured with an access token.